A Lay Apostolate for the Evangelization of Culture

-Today I must repeat once again: the Church needs Catholic Action!
-Catholic Action has always been, and must still be today a place of formation for the faithful who, enlightened by the social doctrine of the Church, are committed in the front line in the defense of the sacred gift of life, in safeguarding the dignity of the human person, in implementing educational freedom, in the promotion of the real meaning of marriage and the family, in the exercise of charity towards the neediest, in the quest for peace and justice in the application of the principles of subsidiarity and solidarity in different social situations that interact among themselves.
+Today I must repeat once again: The Church needs Catholic action!
+Catholic action has always been, and must still be today a place of formation for the faithful who, enlightened by the social doctrine of the Church, are committed in the front line in the defense of the sacred gift of life, in safeguarding the dignity of the human person, in implementing educational freedom, in the promotion of the real meaning of marriage and the family, in the exercise of charity toward the neediest, in the quest for peace and justice in the application of the principles of subsidiarity and solidarity in different social situations that interact among themselves.

 This movement is for people of diverse backgrounds and interests to help them become better equipped to build a civilization of love and a culture of life.
 This movement and mission are loyalty to the Magisterium of the Catholic Church in this non-partisan effort for the common good.

 Some wish merely to have better answers for their children on questions that they bring home from school.
 Others want to be better prepared to defend what they know is right in a culture that is becoming increasingly indifferent and hostile to moral values and our obligation to the poorest and most vulnerable among us.
 Either way, we are participating in the evangelization of culture.